 “There is no way to know,” coming face to face yet again with her own growing anxiety to stand before the sentinels.

-An inquisitive elf standing in front of the tall elvess suddenly turned, looked at them both with speculative eyes.
+An inquisitive elf standing in front of the tall elvess suddenly turned around.
+He looked at them both with speculative eyes.

 “Would Adonai allow something like that to happen to one of his own?” the elf challenged, quite obnoxiously.

 Neither Stasanda nor the elvess in front of her answered him.
-Instead, the tall elvess drew back, edged closer to Stasanda so bluntly that Stasanda couldn’t help the grin that formed over her mouth, caused by the elvess’s audacity.
-After the elf faced forward again, the tall elvess leaned in close, whispered,
+Instead, the tall elvess drew back, edging closer to Stasanda so bluntly that Stasanda couldn’t help the grin that formed over her mouth, and caused by the elvess’s audacity.
+After the other elf faced forward again, the tall elvess leaned in closer, whispering,

 “From the Nunes, I would wager.”

-Stasanda looked forward, appreciated the elvess's logic, but felt in the mood for a light-hearted interaction than a serious one.
+Stasanda looked forward, appreciating the elvess's logic, but felt in the mood for a light-hearted interaction rather than a serious one.